chazzofalf/better_stable_diffusion_prompts/cline.md

 ---

 ## Project Overview
 `better_stable_diffusion_prompts` is a Python utility that builds Stable Diffusion prompts using **Ollama**.
-It supports interactive line‑by‑line input and batch file processing, outputs a set of generation parameters, and allows optional output redirection (`-o`) and model selection (`-m`).
+It supports interactive line‑by‑line input and batch file processing, outputs a set of generation parameters, and allows optional output redirection (`-o`) and model selection (`-m` flag).

 ---